Thinkmill/emery/docs/pages/docs/origin-story.md

 };
 ```

-## The solution
+## A solution

-Without a way to influence TypeScript in a way that would surface more useful messages to consumers at buildtime, runtime errors are our next best option.
+Without TypeScript support for influencing the messages surfaced to consumers at buildtime, runtime errors are our next best option.

 ### Custom errors (runtime)